Salmonellosis at a glance:

 Not only did Dr Salmon give his name to the bacteria, but he was also awarded the first doctorate of veterinary science in the United States.

 Clinical features of salmonella:

 Salmonellosis causes a reddening of the intestinal mucosa as well as reddening of the mesenteric (membranous sheet attaching various organs to the body wall, especially the peritoneal fold attaching the intestine to the dorsal body wall) and the lymph nodes.
-At this point, body’s own defenses either contain the bacteria and its toxins or it invades the bloodstream (bacteremia) and then onto other organs such as the liver and spleen.
+At this point, the body’s own defences either contain the bacteria and its toxins or it invades the bloodstream (bacteremia) and then onto other organs such as the liver and spleen.

 It can cause abortion in pregnant females.